-Analysis shows that a reduction in annual funding of \$10 million would, over the long-term, cause CDOT to miss the PD 14.0 target of 90 percent of bridges being in good or fair condition.
-Such a reduction is purely illustrative and is not planned.
-Analysis also shows that to maintain the estimated 2022 condition level (96% of bridges in Good or Fair condition), an additional annual investment of \$200 million will be required.
+Analysis shows that a reduction in annual funding of \$10 million will mean that, over the long-term, CDOT will not meet the PD 14.0 performance target of 90% of bridges in good or fair condition.
+This investment approach and investment reduction is not planned.
+Analysis also shows that to maintain the current condition level (96% of bridges in Good or Fair condition), an additional annual investment of \$200 million will be required.
 An investment approach that maintains current condition would exceed the current performance target and is not proposed based on competing budget demands.